BrianSchroer/sparky-test-helpers/SparkyTestHelpers.AspNetMvc.Core/api.md

         new ControllerTester<HomeController>(homeController).Action(x => x.Index);
 ```

+The *.Action* method argument is an expression for either a synchronous or async controller action method.

 ControllerActionTester has several **.Test**... methods used to assert that the controller action returns the expected **IActionResult** implementation.
 There are methods for all of the standard result types, plus the generic **TestResult<*TActionResultType*>** method:

 * **.TestContent**(*Action<*ContentResult*> validate*)